 Because AWS creates a load balancer that is assigned a domain name, rather than an IP address, you must use a DNS provider which allows for

 CNAME records are not supported for apex domains.
 Create an

 ALIAS record for your root domain which points to the load balancer address that you copied above.

 If you’ve purchased your domain through a service like GoDaddy or Namecheap that does not support

 When creating a new record, leave the Record name empty and select the Alias to Network Load Balancer option.
-After you choose the region your EKS cluster is provisioned in, you will be able to select the URL you’ve copied from Step 2 from the dropdown menu.
+After you choose the region your EKS cluster is provisioned in, you will be able to select the DNS name of the load balancer that was displayed from the Porter dashboard.
 Set Record type as A record and create the record.

 Once DNS has propagated, you can now deploy your application using the custom domain!

 Once the DNS record changes have been propagated, you will be able to attach the custom domain to your application.
 Click on Add Custom Domain, input the custom domain you have just pointed to the load balancer, then hit deploy.